Foxache/CS2-Yahiamod/README.md

 1) open a terminal window (search "terminal")
 2) Paste this command:

-   py -m pip install tk opencv-python pillow pynput pygame flask pyautogui rich
+   py -m pip install tk opencv-python pillow pynput pygame flask pyautogui

 If the project opens , but swiftly closes , you are probably missing one of these!